CouchCMS/Documentation/src/contents/concepts/using-folders.md

 <cms:listfolders masterpage='news.php' childof='world' hierarchical='1'/>
 ```

-The snippet above will produce a similar list.<br/>
+The snippet above will produce a similar list.
 [__*Listfolders*__](../../tags-reference/listfolders.html) tag accepts the same parameters as [__*folders*__](../../tags-reference/folders.html) and is a quick way to get a generic list.
 The [__*folders*__](../../tags-reference/folders.html) tag, however, gives you absolute control over what needs to be output.

 [__*Listfolders*__](../../tags-reference/listfolders.html) takes one additional parameter - *show\_count*.
 Setting this to 1 will make it display the number of pages contained within the folders after the folder name. {.notice}

 ### PARENTS AND CHILDREN

-Sometimes we need to find out if a folder (this could be the folder the current page resides in) is the child of a particular folder.<br/>
+Sometimes we need to find out if a folder (this could be the folder the current page resides in) is the child of a particular folder.
 This often happens when designing an expandable sidemenu where by default only the top level folders are shown with only the one that is the ancestor of the page being viewed is shown expanded.

-The following snippet adds a css class named 'selected' to all the LI elements that are ancestors of the currently viewed folder (if in _folder-view_) or the folder of the current page (if in _page-view_).<br/>
+The following snippet adds a css class named 'selected' to all the LI elements that are ancestors of the currently viewed folder (if in _folder-view_) or the folder of the current page (if in _page-view_).
 Using the appropriate CSS, this should be sufficient to highlight all ancestral folders of the current page or to expand only the immediate sub-tree of the folder while keeping collapsed the rest of the hierarchy.

 ```